afeld/python-public-policy/.github/CONTRIBUTING.md

 ## Site

 The site is generated using [JupyterBook](https://jupyterbook.org/) and deployed to [ReadTheDocs](https://readthedocs.org/).
+The files and folders that start with an underscore (`_`) are related to JupyterBook.
 Build locally with:

 ```sh
 jupyter-book build .